psalire/Applying-Benfords-Law-on-2020-Election-Data/README.md

-# Applying Benford's Law on 2020 US Election Data
+# Benford's Law with Pandas

 ## About